shavlenkov/npm-parse/README.md

 ## How it works ❓
-The bot collects data from the [API NPM](https://npms.io/ "API NPM") and publish packages in channel
+The bot collects data from the [API npm](https://npms.io/ "API npm") and publish packages in channel

 ## Features 🥇